 LITERATURE FOR THE AMERICAS

-As we advance in our studies, we learn about the world, making specific stops in countries or events that are especially important to us or our focus countries.
+• As we advance in our studies, we learn about the world, making specific stops in countries or events that are especially important to us or our focus.

-When it’s time to learn about ancient times, we research, read, and visit ancient sites (when possible) of the native cultures in the Americas, and those in the Iberian peninsula and the British Isles, primarily.
+• When it’s time to learn about ancient times, we research, read, and visit ancient sites (when possible) of the native cultures in the Americas, the Iberian Peninsula, and the British Isles.

 In Charlotte Mason’s Words